 Thermoplastic polyolefin or TPO roofing is a product that is gaining momentum in popularity because it costs much less than other roofing types.
 It’s made from ethylene propylene rubber.
-It also has reflective and thermal properties, making it an attractive choice when you want to improve on energy efficiency in the home or invest in green roofing.
+It also has reflective and thermal properties, making it an attractive choice when you want to improve energy efficiency in the home or invest in green roofing or commercial roofing.

 Benefits of TPO Roofing

 It’s economical, being of the lowest in terms of costs.
 Whatever your home style, it comes in colors that will match – light grey, black and white.
-The latest technology enables TPO colors to offer temperature control in the home.
+The latest technology enables TPO colors to offer temperature control on residential roofs.
 Other factors of TPO roofing include durability, resistance to mold, dirt accumulation, tears, and punctures.

 Pricing and Installation

 It is easy to install, because it offers wider sheets which are light in weight, with fewer seams – and requires less time and work to install allowing you to save more.
 An estimated square foot of 1500 will cost around $7000, against a PVC roof at $8000.

 It saves on energy as well, which is very attractive to owners who want to keep their home comfortable on hot summer days and thereby reducing the costs of air-conditioning.